 - Are any fuses blown, or has a circuit breaker tripped?

-If your manual ignition (continuous) pilot system pilot flame is out, call Bay Furnace for service.
+- If the manual ignition (continuous) pilot system pilot flame is out, call Bay Heating & Air Conditioning for service.

-If you have a Carrier down flow furnace, check the manual reset auxiliary limit switch located on the top right-hand corner of the furnace.
+- If you have a Carrier down-flow furnace, check the manual reset auxiliary limit switch located on the top right-hand corner of the furnace.
 If the blower motor fails, this switch will shut off the furnace.
 Reset it by pushing the button on the switch.
-If it trips again, shut down the furnace and call Bay Furnace for service.
+If it trips again, shut down the furnace and call Bay Heating & Air Conditioning for service.

-Call Bay Furnace service department for troubleshooting and repairs.
+Call Bay Heating & Air Conditioning’s service department for troubleshooting and repairs.
 Specify the product and serial numbers of your furnace.
 If we know exactly which furnace you have, we may be able to offer suggestions over the phone, or save valuable time through knowledgeable preparation for the service call.